jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     class TestCalculator(unittest.TestCase):
     ...

-  and the terminal shows an :doc:`/exceptions/AttributeError`
+  and the terminal shows an :ref:`AttributeError`

   .. code-block:: python

     AttributeError: module 'calculator' has no attribute 'add'

-  - The :doc:`/exceptions/AttributeError` is at line 12 in ``test_calculator.py``
+  - The :ref:`AttributeError` is at line 12 in ``test_calculator.py``
-  - An :doc:`/exceptions/AttributeError` is raised when accessing or calling an attribute that python cannot find
+  - An :ref:`AttributeError` is raised when accessing or calling an attribute that python cannot find
   - I think of ``calculator.add`` as an address

   * ``calculator`` refers to ``calculator.py``